Why Anxiety Causes Worst Case Thinking and What an Anxiety Therapist Wants You to Know

-If you've ever caught yourself convinced that the lump on your arm is cancer, that your boss wants to fire you because she didn't smile at you this morning, or that the plane is definitely going down — you're not alone, and you're not irrational.
+If you've ever caught yourself convinced that the lump on your arm is cancer, that your boss wants to fire you because she didn't smile at you this morning, or that the plane is definitely going down, you're not alone, and you're not irrational.
 You're anxious.
 And anxiety has a very specific relationship with worst-case thinking.

-Why Anxiety Pulls Us Toward the Worst
+Why Does Anxiety Pull Us Toward the Worst Case Scenario?

 Your brain has a built-in threat detection system, and it's very good at its job.
 Too good, sometimes.
 When anxiety is running the show, that system becomes hypersensitive — scanning constantly for danger and flagging ambiguous situations as threatening.
 Psychologists call this catastrophizing: the tendency to jump to the worst possible outcome and treat it as though it's likely, or even inevitable.